 This final track on “Dimensionaut” is called “Mobius Slip”.
 This epic would require several chapters of a book to cover, but I think the most important concept to understand is what a Mobius Slip really is.
 It seems to be a group learning solution, wherein the human race can grow and change.

 “Programmed believers/ Chase the dragon of salvation/ In search of the Garden Of Eden”.
 This album isn’t really about a traveler of time, space, and dimensions.
 It’s not about a nomad of the in-between places.
 This cosmic journey is an allegory for the life and enlightenment of the human soul.
 He, like his fellow humans, was chasing utopia through what other people say to do.
 He was a drone, constantly searching for a place or a thing that would grant true freedom and hope, and he was searching through all the most popular channels.
 The chains of this compliance, as well as the horrors of what men do to each other, had broken him completely.

 “I have traveled all this time/ I recognize who I was and what I am”.
 Understanding the meaning and purpose of life is more valuable than anything else in this life.
 Our “dimensionaut”, I believe, is nothing but a weary soul with an active, introspective mind.
 He’s been thinking and exploring, searching and searching.
 And here he’s finally found it: love and, thus, purpose.
 The most basic human response, or what should be, anyways.
 So, he gives up his habits.
 He gives up his life of moving from place to place.
 “Now I feel I can’t go on/ Without you in this life/ And all the love inside”.
 Love satisfies.
 Love ends the strife, stress, and pain.
-Love is what we are built to express and receive: Love built on the foundation of He who loved us first.
+Love is what we are built to express and receive.
 At the journey’s end, happiness and unity await.